Monika5S/CLIMATE/README.md

 # CLIMATE
-A Weather Detector Application In Python
-Using Tykinter and openweather api

-This application shows weather based on user search
+A tkinter Application In Python which shows weather data based on city searched by user

+<h3>openweather api is used to get weather Data </h3>